'The voice of rugby' - Eddie Butler's remarkable life

 After they had both retired Davies was head of sport at BBC Sport Wales when he brought Butler into his department.

-Butler had already begun to carve a name as a rugby journalist with the Observer and Guardian as he started his media career.
+Butler had already begun to carve a name as a rugby journalist with the Observer and Guardian newspapers as he started his media career.

 "First of all he was a top-class player," said Davies.